matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 ```

 ## Stochastic Gradient Descent
-When we refer to this,
+When we refer to SGD,
 $$w_{new} = w_{old} - \eta \nabla J(w)$$
 $$J = \frac{1}{2n}(Xw-y)^T(Xw-y)$$
 All of the terms above are vectors.
 $$\nabla J = \frac{1}{n}X^T(Xw-y)$$
 At each pass, we are going over the full dataset.
 This has a *cost*, not much if it is simple regression, but to compute each `w` we are looking at all of the data again.
 This means a lot of iterations.

+Instead of using the full `X`, we may use minibatches of `X`, extracted at random from the data.